-Following tutorial will show you how to create an audit flowchart effortlessly and efficiently.
+The following tutorial will show you how to create an audit flowchart effortlessly and efficiently.

 Step One: open a flowchart template

-Launch the flowchart maker, on the File menu, go to New >Flowchart, and then double click Basic Flowchart to pen a blank drawing page for creating an audit flowchart.
+Launch the flowchart maker, on the File menu, go to New >Flowchart, and then double-click Basic Flowchart to pen a blank drawing page for creating an audit flowchart.

 Library on the left panel of the program covers all flowchart shapes needed to draw an audit process flowchart, simply drag and drop them onto your drawing page.